thomsonreuters/eessi-as4.net/output/doc/wiki/runtime/agent-types/pull-receive-agent.md

 </Receiver>
 ```

-The settings on the _Receiver_ doesn't have a value but require three attributes:
+The settings on the _Receiver_ don't have a value but instead require three attributes:

 - `key`: defines for which _Sending Processing Mode_ a _PullRequest_ should be created
 - `tmin`: defines the start interval in the _Exponential Backoff_.
 In each interval, a _PullRequest_ will be send.
 The interval will exponentially increase for non-_UserMessages_ responses.